isabelladegen/ComputationalLogic/report.md

 # <a name="testing">Testing #

-To avoid breaking existing functionality with my changes I started of by  making a list of commands that need to keep working:
+To learn what Prolexa can do and to avoid breaking existing functionality with my changes, I started off by making a list of commands that are working:

 **Tell me about...**
 - `"tell me about unknownnoun".` - none existing noun &rarr;